Seattle Reign FC: Colors and badge

+Kit history

+To date, all Reign uniforms have been manufactured by Nike, due to the league's exclusive outfitting agreement with that company.
+Throughout its branding eras, the team's home color has primarily been blue, although black and white have been worn.

 Sponsorship

 In April 2013, Moda Health was announced as the team's jersey sponsor.
 The company remained the jersey sponsor for the 2014 and 2015 seasons.
-In 2016, Microsoft was named as the new jersey sponsor and "presenting partner".
+In 2016, Microsoft was named as the New Jersey sponsor and "presenting partner".
 The team also uses Microsoft technology on and off the pitch as part of the partnership.

 In January 2019, Seattle-based online retailer Zulily was announced as the team's new presenting partner and third-ever jersey sponsor.
 On the same day, Seattle Sounders FC also announced Zulily as its new jersey partner, making it the first time that both men's and women's professional soccer teams in Seattle share the same jersey sponsor and Seattle only the second-ever American city to hold this distinction.
-Despite the new jersey sponsor, Microsoft remains the team's technology partner and will continue to provide sports analytics to the coaching staff.
+Despite no longer being the jersey sponsor, Microsoft remains the team's technology partner and will continue to provide sports analytics to the coaching staff.
 During an unveiling event for the new secondary jersey in April 2019, aerospace corporation Boeing was announced as a kit sponsor for a slot on the back of both jerseys.
 The jersey partnership with Zulily concluded after the 2020 season.

 Heading into the 2021 season, the Reign started featuring the Black Future Co-op Fund on the front of their jerseys as an in-kind donation to the Fund, until they could secure a new sponsorship.
 While the search for a front-of-jersey sponsor continued, Tacoma-based healthcare group MultiCare Health System was announced as a back-of-kit sponsor (alongside Boeing) at the start of the 2022 regular season.

 Before the 2025 season, the Reign announced that the Black Future Co-op Fund would no longer be featured as the club continued its search for a front-of-jersey sponsor.
 In October 2025, after nearly five years, the Reign secured Seattle-based pet insurance provider Trupanion as the club's new front-of-jersey sponsor.